 What are the concerns?

-Why are there environmental issues?
+What are the environmental issues?

 These social justice issues align with ECOS’ mission to achieve regional and community sustainability and a healthy environment for existing and future residents.
 In addition, sustainable growth is the only way our region can achieve our greenhouse gas emission reduction targets, as set by the Sacramento Area Council of Governments (SACOG).
 We need to create neighborhoods in which people have the option to avoid driving a car in their daily lives.
 This means a sufficient amount of affordable housing in the urban core, where there will always be entry-level jobs at which employees do not make enough income to afford market-rate housing.